Obsessive compulsive disorder (OCD)

 - fear of contamination by disease, infection or an unpleasant substance

-- a need for symmetry or orderliness – for example, you may feel the need to ensure all the labels on the tins in your cupboard face the same way
+- a need for symmetry or orderliness – for example, you may feel the need to ensure all the tins in your cupboard face the same way

-Compulsions arise as a way of trying to reduce or prevent the harm of the obsessive thought.
-However, this behaviour is either excessive or not realistically connected at all.
+Compulsions happen as a way of trying to reduce or prevent the harm of the obsessive thought.
+However, this behaviour is either excessive or not connected at all.

-For example, a person who fears becoming contaminated with dirt and germs may wash their hands repeatedly throughout the day, or someone with a fear of causing harm to their family may have the urge to repeat an action multiple times to try to “neutralise” the thought of harm.
-This latter type of compulsive behaviour is particularly common in children with OCD.
+For example, a person who fears becoming contaminated with dirt and germs may wash their hands repeatedly.
+Or someone with a fear of causing harm to their family may have the urge to repeat an action multiple times to try to ‘neutralise’ the thought of harm.
+This type of compulsive behaviour is particularly common in children with OCD.

-Most people with OCD realise that such compulsive behaviour is irrational and makes no logical sense, but they cannot stop acting on their compulsion.
+Most people with OCD realise that such compulsive behaviour is irrational.
+They might know it makes no logical sense, but they cannot stop acting on their compulsion.

 Not all compulsive behaviours will be obvious to other people.

 Some people with OCD may also have or develop other mental health problems, including:

 People with OCD and severe depression might also have suicidal feelings.

 Causes of OCD